 If you often deal with wet weather, it might be handy to have two blankets.
 If one blanket becomes saturated, you'll have an extra for your horse while the other dries out.
 Wearing a wet blanket is as bad, or worse than wearing no blanket at all.

 Use your best judgment when deciding whether or not to put a winter blanket on your horse.
 If your horse seems cold, it probably is.
 Not all horses will react to the cold weather the same way.
-Young horse, senior horses, or thin-coated horses will probably feel the cold more than thickly coated horses, ponies, and mature healthy horses.
+Young horses, senior horses, or thin-coated horses will probably feel the cold more than thickly coated horses, ponies, and mature healthy horses.
 Watch your horses.
 If they are shivering, or standing hunched and uncomfortable looking it may be time for a blanket.
-If they are hard to keep in condition during cold weather, a blanket in addition to extra food might help.
+If they are hard to keep in good condition during cold weather, a blanket in addition to extra food might help.